 Q: How long is the surgery?

 A: Patients can expect to be in surgery for 2 to 4 hours.
 A Heart Team member will call the family when they begin.
 Another call will be made during the surgery and then again at the end of the surgery.
-"We want to relieve family members' anxiety by keeping them as informed as possible on the status of their loved one's surgery," said Dr. Jones.
+"We want to relieve family members' anxiety by keeping them as informed as possible on the status of their loved one's surgery," said Dr. Huber.

 Q: What happens after surgery?

 A: After surgery, patients are taken to the Heart and Vascular Intensive Care Unit.
 In the Heart and Vascular ICU, there is a one-to-one patient to nurse ratio for the first eight hours after surgery.
 From the ICU, heart surgery patients would move to the cardiac telemetry floor.
 Soon after surgery, the nurse in the Heart and Vascular ICU will begin exercising the patient.
 The exercises, called Range-of-Motion exercises (ROM) help muscles get more blood flow to them.
 They also help the patient build up strength for when they are able to get out of bed, which would normally be six to twelve hours after surgery.

 Q: When can I go home?

 A: Most patients go home 4 to 5 days after surgery.
-While at home, Dr. Jones recommends calling a doctor at once if patients experience any of the following problems: Feeling very weak.
+While at home, Dr. Huber recommends calling a doctor at once if patients experience any of the following problems: Feeling very weak.
 Feeling very dizzy or fainting.
 Fever of 101 degrees or greater.
 Extreme shortness of breath.
 Very rapid heart rate.
 Very slow heart rate.
 Weight gain of 3 to 5 pounds in 1 to 2 days.
 Extreme swelling in legs or ankles.
 Not able to eat.
 Extreme nausea, vomiting, or diarrhea.
 Very red incisions with drainage.
 Chest pain that is not soreness from surgery.
 Severe chest pain or back pain when breathing deeply.

 Q: Will I see my heart surgeon again?